Why should I seek a HIT degree or certificate?

 Medical Office Administrative Assistant

-Medical Clinic Assistant
+Medical Clinical Assistant

 Medical Coding